xcloudx12345/werewolf/README.md

 ### Game description

 Long has the woods been home to wild creatures, both kind and cruel.
-Most have faces and are known to the inhabitants of Fougères in Brittany, France; but no-one from
+Most have faces and are known to the inhabitants of Ferns in Brittany, France; but no-one from
     the village has yet to lay eyes on the merciless Werewolf.

 Each night Werewolves attack the village and devour the innocent.